Shiroyuki82/Aether-OPT-FeraDroidEngine/README.md

 --------------------------------------------------------------------------------------------------------------------------------

-All Credits served to Owner
+All Credits served to Owners.
 -Feravolt
 -Niko
 -Dmitry